davewilsonxyz/davewilsonxyz/README.md

 - 🌱 I’m learning Revit API and web development.

-- 🔭 I’m currently working on a addin to check Revit data.
+- 🔭 I’m currently working on tool to check Revit data.

-- 👯 I’m looking to work on computational design projects where I get to fully utilise my skills.
+- 👯 I’m looking to work on computational design projects and fully utilise my skills.

 - 🧑‍💻 Previous experience with data science and machine learning.